Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 Do I need to dance on TikTok to get noticed?

-No. While dance trends are popular, a huge amount of content on TikTok is non-dance.
+No. While dance trends are popular, a large share of TikTok content is not dance.
 Educational content, tutorials, comedy, storytelling, and behind-the-scenes – all can perform well if engaging and authentic.

 What’s more important: followers or engagement?